what does it mean to notarize something what does it mean to notarize something

 Power Of Attorney

 A power of attorney (POA) grants one person the authority to act on behalf of another.
 Notarizing a POA is essential to confirm the authenticity and voluntariness of both the grantor and the agent.
 The process includes verifying identities, witnessing signatures, and adding the notary’s seal.
-Financial institutions, health care providers, and legal entities often require notarized POAs for actions like managing financial affairs or making medical decisions.
-Examples include durable power of attorney for healthcare and financial power of attorney.
+Financial institutions, healthcare providers, and legal entities often require notarized POAs for actions like managing financial affairs or making medical decisions.
+Examples include a durable power of attorney for healthcare and financial power of attorney.

 Benefits Of Notarization